BROJ

 Niki’s mind is mathematical, but his heart is fractured.
 Through him, we see borders shift, alliances break, addictions form, and genius emerge in the least forgiving environment.
 His life becomes a map of vectors — each pointing toward a self that was always forbidden.

-As Niki tries to solve the ciphers of governments, casinos, and childhood trauma, he realizes the greatest code he must break is his own identity.
+As Niki tries to solve the ciphers of governments and childhood trauma, he realizes the greatest code he must break is his own identity.

 This is a story of survival, not as a heroic act, but as a reclamation of truth in a world built on lies.